Smoke the Pain Away

-"Smoke the Pain Away" is a song by Scottish DJ Calvin Harris.
+"Smoke the Pain Away" is a song by Scottish musician Calvin Harris.
 It was released as a single on March 14, 2025, by Columbia Records and Sony Music UK.
 It marks Harris' first song since 2018 to feature only his own vocals, and his first single since his 2024 collaboration with Ellie Goulding, "Free".

 Background and release

 On March 6, Calvin Harris posted on his social media accounts a clip of him performing an unreleased track with a guitar and his own vocals, alongside the caption: "SMOKE THE PAIN AWAY.
 It's coming."
 According Sony Music press release, the song is a "celebration of artistic freedom, weaving together influences from [Harris] past with exciting new sounds."
 The song was officially released on March 14.

 Writing for Rolling Stone, Larisha Paul described the track as a fusion of the country and dance music "that bubbled up in the early 2010s".